s-espinosa/kwk/slides/web/01_code_challenge.md

 * How did you go about solving this problem?
 * Where did you start?
+* Was there anything you needed to look up?
+What search terms did you use?
 * What was was the most difficult part?